-PiCockpit‘s App PiStats allows you to view live Raspberry Pi hardware usage statistics:
+PiCockpit‘s App PiStats allows you to view live Raspberry Pi hardware usage statistics, in a simple webinterface:

 The values will be refreshed once every second.
 Here is a list of the data you can see with PiStats:

 - Disk I/O total read (showing you a human readable sum and the value in bytes)

 - Disk I/O total written